 Not necessarily.
 Some people only need one procedure or the other.

-For example, some people may think they have excess fat beneath their excess skin on the abdomen, but it could simply be the excess skin that is adding bulk to their frame.
-In this case, only a tummy tuck would likely be necessary.
+For example, some people may think they have excess fat beneath their extra skin on the lower abdomen, but it could simply be the excess skin that is adding bulk to their frame.
+In this case, only tummy tucks would likely be necessary.

 Book Your Tummy Tuck Consultation Appointment Today